CyberGen49/CyberFilesRewrite/README.md

 #### `mobileFileListBorders`
 Type: `boolean`
-Whethe or or not separators should be shown between file entries on mobile (small width) displays
+Whether or or not separators should be shown between file entries on mobile (small width) displays.

+#### `videoAutoplay`
+Type: `boolean`
+Whether or not video file previews should autoplay when opened.

+#### `audioAutoplay`
+Type: `boolean`
+Whether or not audio file previews should autoplay when opened.

 #### `theme`
 Type: `array`